ajrcarey/pdfium-render/README.md

 `pdfium-sys` in several other important ways:

 * `pdfium-render` uses `libloading` to late bind to a Pdfium library at run-time, whereas `pdfium-sys` binds to a library at compile-time.
-Not only can compile-time binding be a bit fiddly to configure, but it precludes compiling `pdfium-sys` to WASM.
-By binding to Pdfium at run-time instead of compile-time, `pdfium-render` can dynamically switch between bundled libraries and system libraries and offer idiomatic Rust error handling in situations where a Pdfium library is not available.
+By binding to Pdfium at run-time instead of compile-time, `pdfium-render` can dynamically switch between bundled libraries and system libraries and provide idiomatic Rust error handling in situations where a Pdfium library is not available.
 * Late binding to Pdfium means that `pdfium-render` can be compiled to WASM for running in a browser; this is not possible with `pdfium-sys`.
 * Pdfium is composed as a set of separate modules, each covering a separate aspects of PDF creation,